 - Measure of Success: Content consumption and engagement with blog CTA

 - The senior leader’s thought leadership piece got little to no traction organically.

 - Media pitches secured coverage which featured an informative flowchart as well as 3 key messages.
-Tools like Google Analytics and AirPR Analyst, showed 75 people driven to the site as a result of this coverage.
+Tools like Google Analytics and Onclusive Analyst, showed 75 people driven to the site as a result of this coverage.

 - Blog did not perform until it was blasted out to email subscribers and posted to social.
 Three requests for a demo were received from a form on the blog homepage once this occurred.

 The last step in the The Scientific Method for PR is communicating your results and making it clear what you’re going to do next based on the signals and observations made along the way.